pagopa/io-developer-portal-backend/README.md

 APIM_USER_GROUPS="ApiMessageWrite,ApiInfoRead"
 ```

-### Step 7 - Set up variables related to Functions (Digital Citizenship API)
+### Step 7 - Set up variables related to Digital Citizenship API

 These are needed to create a Service, linked to the user's subscription,
-using the Functions API:
+using the Functions / Digital Citizenship API:
 ```
 ADMIN_API_KEY="<ocm-Api-Subscription-Key>"
 ADMIN_API_URL="https://<apiManagerUrl>/adm"